 Kris: I’ve been in “sales” since I was 19.
-While attending Arizona State I bartended during the school year while starting my own car detailing service, which I ran when I was home in Chicago over the summers.
-I grew up in an entrepreneurial commercial real estate family, so after graduating I held a couple jobs with my mother, brother and step-father including commercial development, construction and management.
-From there I moved into brokerage where I advised clients on acquisitions and dispositions of multi-family investment properties.
+While attending Arizona State, I bartended during the school year while starting my own car detailing service, which I ran when I was home in Chicago over the summers.
+I grew up in an entrepreneurial commercial real estate family, so after graduating I held a couple of jobs with my mother, brother and step-father including commercial development, construction and management.
+From there, I moved into brokerage where I advised clients on acquisitions and dispositions of multi-family investment properties.
 It was during this time that I met the founders of Buildout (Jason Tillery and Vishu Ramanathan) - who later became my partners.
 I recruited our talented VP of Sales, Mark Garcia, and with his help we’ve been able to scale an impressive sales org over the last several years.

 Sales Assembly: What's your biggest accomplishment in sales or sales leadership?

-Kris: At 31 years old, I don’t see myself as “accomplished” by any means.
+Kris: I don’t see myself as “accomplished” by any means.
 I’ve hit a few major goals but I’m a long, long way from the finish line.
 Having said that, there are a couple things I’m proud of: 1 - In my time at Buildout, I’ve never prioritized my own needs or the needs of the company over that of a customer.
 2 - That feeling when you’re staring into a teammate's eyes (after years of working together) where the lights come on and they realize their unlimited potential.
 It literally stops my breath every time - and I’m fortunate to say I’ve experienced it with over a dozen teammates at Buildout.

 Sales Assembly: What's the best piece of sales advice you ever got?

 Kris: "Work harder than everyone and learn something new every day." - Papa Kris

 Sales Assembly: What's the biggest challenge facing a sales rep today, and how would you recommend they overcome it?